 Safe Hot Water

-Did you know that around 90 Australian children are admitted to hospital each year due to scalds from the water from the tap.
-Many of these scalds will require skin grafts.
+Did you know that around 90 Australian children are admitted to hospital each year due to scalds from the water from the tap, with many will requiring skin grafts.

 Disabled and the elderly are also more at risk of scalding injury.

 Water at a temperature of 65 degrees C will cause full thickness burns in 1 second, even at 60 degrees it only takes 5 seconds.